Arguee/Coin-Catcher-Game/README.md

 Can you beat my highscore of 51?
 ## Support

-For support, contact me on !Argue#6693 via Discord.
+For support, contact me on `arguexd` via Discord.